Talhaashraf05/nestjs_crud_operation/README.md

 4. **Inspect Responses**: Postman will display the responses from the API.
 You can analyze the status codes and data returned to verify the operations.

+## How to make it work:
+   - Update .env file with your mysql server info such as username,password,database
+   - and open terminal in the directory and write npm install

 ## Conclusion

 In conclusion, the CRUD API developed using Nest.js and MySQL with ORM provides a robust and efficient way to perform CRUD operations on data.
 Postman simplifies the testing process by allowing easy interaction with the API endpoints.